Skip to main content

 Who is eligible to file I-566?

-Form I-566 serves as a request for employment authorization or for a change or adjustment of status for specific A, G, or NATO nonimmigrants and their dependents.
+Form I-566 serves as a tool for A, G, or NATO nonimmigrants and their dependents to request employment authorization or a change/adjustment of status.
 This form facilitates the processing of immigration benefit requests by supplying essential information to relevant government agencies.
-Please note that each individual seeking employment authorization or a change or adjustment of status may be required to submit a separate Form I-566.
+Please note that each individual seeking employment authorization or a change/adjustment of status may be required to submit a separate Form I-566.

 When will I-566 be processed and what is the workflow?